darrensiegel/react-typescript-starter/README.md

 ```

 Next, customize the `package.json`, adding your project name and description
 and rename the directory to something project specific.

-Then, install the appliction dependencies:
+Then, install the application dependencies:

 ```
 $ yarn